 U.S. Government agencies.
-The unrealized losses of \$5,129 on US Government agency securities stemmed from 178 securities with a fair value of \$173,214.
-The unrealized losses were caused by interest rate and market fluctuations.
-The contractual terms of the investments do not permit the issuer to settle the securities at a price less than the cost basis of each investment.
-The Company is monitoring bond market trends and developing strategies to address unrealized losses.
-Because the Company does not intend to sell any of the investments and it is not likely that the Company will be required to sell any of the investments before recovery of its amortized cost basis, which may be at maturity, the Company does not consider these investments to be other-than-temporarily impaired.
+The unrealized losses of \$4 on US Government agency securities stemmed from 1 security with a fair value of \$996.
+The unrealized loss was caused by interest rate and market fluctuations.
+The contractual term of the investment does not permit the issuer to settle the security at a price less than the cost basis of the investment.
+The Company is monitoring bond market trends to develop strategies to address unrealized losses.
+Because the Company does not intend to sell the investment and it is not likely that the Company will be required to sell the investment before recovery of its amortized cost basis, which may be at maturity, the Company does not consider this investment to be other-than-temporarily impaired.

 States and political subdivisions.
-This category's unrealized losses of \$330 on 23 securities with a fair value of \$13,610 are primarily the result of interest rate and market fluctuations.
+This category exhibits unrealized losses of \$148 on 2 securities with a fair value of \$1,316.
+The Company reviewed financial statements and cash flows for the each of the securities in continuous loss position for more than 12 months.
+The Company's analysis determined that the unrealized losses are primarily the result of interest rate and market fluctuations and not associated with impaired financial status.
 The contractual terms of the investments do not permit the issuer to settle the securities at a price less than the cost basis of each investment.
 Because the Company does not intend to sell any of the investments and it is not likely that the Company will be required to sell any of the investments before recovery of its amortized cost basis, which may be at maturity, the Company does not consider these investments to be other-than-temporarily impaired.